Secret Beaches in Sydney: 20 to Avoid the Crowds

 Parents Only

-If you’re dreading the crowds and chaos at the likes of Coogee and Bondi this summer, then you should make these secret beaches in Sydney a priority to visit.
+If you're dreading the crowds and chaos at the likes of Coogee and Bondi this summer, then you should add these secret beaches to your list.
+These hidden gems provide the perfect mix of tranquillity and adventure, making them ideal for families looking to enjoy the sun, sand, and sea without the hustle and bustle.

 Note: Some of these spots are un-patrolled, so always keep an eye on your little ones!